VibhaSeshadri/stat133-hws-fall17/post02/report/post02-vibha-seshadri.md

 Follow along with the example below to learn how you can use `stringr` functions and regex to analyze the text of *Harry Potter and the Deathly Hallows*.

 Let's first clean up the text file of *Harry Potter and the Deathly Hallows*.
+Click [here](https://ia801309.us.archive.org/15/items/Book5TheOrderOfThePhoenix/Book%207%20-%20The%20Deathly%20Hallows_djvu.txt) to go to the text file.
+You do not need to download the file if you follow along with the below tutorial.

 ``` r
 # concatenate the url to get the text file